AnonymousRepository/SDPC/README.md

 # DPC-Express
 This is an implementation of DPC Express, which is an optimization algorithm for Density Peack Clustering (DPC) algorithm<sup>1</sup>.
 It accelerates DPC during tuning by removing redundant calculations while it preserves the same output as DPC.
 The details about DPC Express are described in the paper:

-DPC Express: A Fast Drop-in Replacement of Density Peak Clustering via Redundancy Removal in Tuning
+Lower the Final Barrier: Optimizing Hyperparameter Tuning for Density Peak Clustering

 Organization of the repo: